What to Do if You Are Injured on a Cruise Ship

 2. Assumption of the Risk Forms

 There are numerous activities that cruise ship companies have incorporated on board a ship that have been developed and built to be operated on land, not on a mega cruise ship plying the high seas.
 Activities such as zip lining, going down a waterslide, rock climbing, and ice skating pose serious safety risks to the passengers.
-Another popular activity on cruise ships that has generated a number of accident claims is the FlowRider, an activity which simulates surfing.
+Another popular activity on cruise ships that has generated a number of accident claims is the FlowRider, an activity that simulates surfing.
 Before participating in any of these activities, passengers are usually required to sign an assumption of risk form.
+Be sure to consult a cruise ship surfing simulator injury lawyer if you were injured.

 3. Be Careful What You say